 Here’s how I found out I’d (probably) be enforcer-free:

-- click on first result, go to some austin city webpage
+- Click on the first result, go to some Austin city webpage

 - sweet! under ‘work exempt from permits‘: